Beihang University: Beijing Aerospace Museum

-The Beijing Air and Space Museum is a museum in Haidian, Beijing, China.
+The Beijing Air and Space Museum is located in Haidian, Beijing, China.
 This museum is part of Beihang University, one of the most prestigious engineering schools in China.
 This museum was established in 1985 with its original name of Beijing Aviation Museum.
 This museum has an exhibition area of 8300 square meters.
 The building that houses the museum was designed by Hetzel Design.
 It is called Futura Beijing City Air and Space Museum, which has 18 interactive exhibits, 3 theaters, children's astronaut education center, etc. From the formation of a standard city network and the introduction of winding boulevards leading to a large central park.